-During his early years HSG was much interested in Sanskrit, later concentrated on Hebrew, Greek, Coptic, Armenian, etc. Died at the advanced age of 92.
+During his early years Gehman was much interested in Sanskrit, later he concentrated on Hebrew, Greek, Coptic, Armenian, etc. Died at the advanced age of 92.

 Publications: “Adhi √brū and adhi √vac in the Veda”, JAOS 36, 1917, 213-225; “Ādisati, anvādisati, anudisati and uddisati in the Peta-vatthu”, JAOS 43, 1923, 410-421.